 - Sales: In the case that your website is transactional in nature, sales can be a good success metric for your blog.

-- Blog Subscription Registrations: A new blog subscription increases invaluable brand touchpoints during the sales process, and can be effective at building loyalty and repeat purchases among existing customers.
+- Blog Subscriptions: A new blog subscription increases invaluable brand touchpoints during the sales process, and can be effective at building loyalty and repeat purchases among existing customers.

 - “New” Unique Site Visitors: This metric is valuable in ensuring that your blog is introducing your brand to new prospective clients.

-- Customer Engagement: For B2C companies, who may not be looking to generate “leads” as much as engage with customers and build loyalty, a blog is a fantastic opportunity to have a conversation.
-Lego does an exceptional job at this.
-For example, its Lego Ideas blog typically generates dozens of comments per post.
+- Customer Engagement: For companies that may not be looking to generate “leads” as much as engage with customers and build loyalty, a blog is a fantastic opportunity to have a conversation and build a community.

 - Social Shares: Blog posts tend to be shared exponentially more than standard web pages, enabling you to expand your reach and visibility.

-Whether you’re looking to generate leads, sales or simply first-time site visitors from your blog, the ROI is clear for your business.
+Whether you’re looking to generate leads, sales or simply top-of-the-funnel, first-time site visitors from your blog, the ROI is clear for your business.
+The ROI of blogging is undeniable.
 Focus on making your blog as valuable as possible for your target audience, and see your marketing results go skyward!